sinae99/LPIC2-LAB/README.md

 ## Intro

-Setting up and creating a virtual network system that simulates a real-world company, including core services such as DNS, web server, NTP, authentication server, and FTP, along with Suricata (and Splunk in next phases).
+Setting up and creating a virtual network system that simulates a real-world company, including core services such as DNS, web server, NTP, authentication server, and FTP, along with Suricata .

 ----------------------------------------------------------------------